-NETID AD and UW Azure AD account status are kept in sync
+NETID AD and UW Entra ID account status are kept in sync

-UW Azure AD accounts are provisioned based on NETID AD accounts.
-Therefore, the lifecycle design takes both accounts into consideration, and disabling or deleting an account in NETID AD results in disabling or deleting the corresponding account in Azure AD.
+UW Entra ID accounts are provisioned based on NETID AD accounts.
+Therefore, the lifecycle design takes both accounts into consideration, and disabling or deleting an account in NETID AD results in disabling or deleting the corresponding account in Entra ID.

-Note: in this document, “account” refers to both the NETID AD account and the Azure AD account.
+Note: in this document, “account” refers to both the NETID AD account and the Entra ID account.
 It doesn’t refer to uses of or impacts to a UW NetID outside Microsoft Infrastructure.